mac-can/PCBUSB-Wrapper/README.md

 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
 PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany. \
 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries. \
+Linux is a registered trademark of Linus Torvalds. \
-All other company, product and service names mentioned herein are trademarks, registered trademarks or service marks of their respective owners.
+All other company, product and service names mentioned herein may be trademarks, registered trademarks or service marks of their respective owners.

 ### Hazard Note